getoutreach/clientxtsdk/docs/context.md

 If an addon needs contextual information about the current prospect Outreach user is looking at, it will need to add to manifest one or more prospect properties.

-Our end goal is to provide contextual access to any of the properties available through the [Outreach API](https://api.outreach.io/api/v2/docs#prospect), but at the moment we support in [SDK](../src/store/keys/ProspectContextKeys.ts) next properties:
+Our end goal is to provide contextual access to any of the properties available through the [Outreach API](https://api.outreach.io/api/v2/docs#prospect), but at the moment, we support in [SDK](../src/store/keys/ProspectContextKeys.ts) next properties:

 - **pro.avail** The date and time the prospect is available to contact again.
 - **pro.comp** The name of the prospect company.
 If associated with an account, this is the name of the account. (e.g. Acme International).